ctu-mrs/ctu-mrs.github.io/docs/introduction/c_to_cpp.md

 cur_el = 10 + 3*cur_el + 0.1*cur_el*cur_el;
 ```
 The reference also avoids unnecessary copying of the container element (which is important if it's a large data structure).
-This approach is often employed in [range-based for loops](##range-based-loops), so it's good to understand it well.
+This approach is often employed in [range-based for loops](https://en.cppreference.com/w/cpp/language/range-for), so it's good to understand it well.

 *Note:* Watch out for [dangling references](https://en.cppreference.com/w/cpp/language/reference#Dangling_references) (references to variables which went out of scope)
 These typically happen when returning a reference to a local variable from a function, which is a no-no.

 ### Smart pointers
-For dynamic memory and data ownership management in modern C++ is done using the so-called *smart pointers* (and yes, they are pretty clever).
+Dynamic memory and data ownership management in modern C++ is done using the so-called *smart pointers* (and yes, they are pretty clever).
 **You should not use the keywords `new` nor `delete` (and definitely not `malloc()` nor `free()`) in almost any case in modern C++!
 This functionality is replaced by smart pointers, which are safer, more user-friendly and less error-prone.**
 There are three types of smart pointers: